 Climate and energy

-Our objective is to become a climate neutral operation by 2045.
+Our objective is to become a climate neutral operation before 2045.
 This is a huge challenge, but it is necessary.
 To minimize our climate footprint, we need to utilize both established and newly developed methods.
 We also need to invest in research and innovation to make improvements beyond what is possible today.

 At present we focus on improving energy efficiency, transitioning to use renewable energy in production and transport, replacing fossil process coals and rethinking our materials supply.

-Our Climate Roadmap 2045 was approved by Group management and launched in 2019.
-It is based on our objective to become net climate neutral by 2045 and aims at decoupling earnings from climate impact emissions.
+Our Climate Roadmap was approved by Group management and launched in 2019.
+It is based on our objective to become net climate neutral before 2045 and aims at decoupling earnings from climate impact emissions.
 The scope is both our direct and indirect emissions and includes our material and energy supply, our production processes, research and development plans and business models.

 The Roadmap will be our guide to the strategy and business planning processes, where our three main strategic areas for reducing climate impact will be: